 Construction Manager/General Contractor or CM/GC is a method of delivery that allows CDOT to select a Contractor to provide feedback during the design phase.
 When consultants are used for design, the design consultant and the Contractor have independent contracts with CDOT.
 This method allows the Contractor to work with the Designer and CDOT to identify, minimize, and appropriately share risks; provide cost projections; and refine the project schedule.
 Once design is complete, CDOT and the Contractor negotiate the bid price and schedule of the construction contract.
-If CDOT agrees with the Contractor's bid and schedule, the contract is awarded and construction On CM/GC projects, the Designer's role is similar to that on a Design-Bid-Build project.
+If CDOT agrees with the Contractor's bid and schedule, the contract is awarded and construction begins.
+If CDOT and the Contractor cannot agree on the bid and schedule, the project is put out to bid in a manner like that of a Design-Bid-Build project.

+On CM/GC projects, the Designer's role is similar to that on a Design-Bid-Build project.
 As part of the project development process, the Designer shall vet and incorporate Contractor comments and follow the Structures Process Diagram presented in Policies and Procedures, Section E of this BDM when preparing designs, plans, and specifications, except as noted herein.
 As part of the structure selection process, the Contractor's feedback may result in CDOT electing to eliminate certain structure types or span configurations due to cost, complexity, or risk.
 The Designer may incorporate Contractor preferred construction methods in the plans if other local contractors have the means to perform the work.
 The design plans and specifications for the Release for Construction submittal may name proprietary products but shall generally include 2 to 3 product options to promote competition unless it is an innovative application.